New Camaldoli Hermitage

+History

+Before the arrival of the Spanish in the 1700s, the land may have first been occupied the Salinan Antonianos subtribe who are believed to have lived on the coast and inland as far north as Soledad.
+It is believed the northern limit of the tribe along the Santa Lucia Mountains is Junipero Serra Peak, east of Slates Hot Springs.
+The Salinan named it Pimkolam.

+In 1925, Moore bought the Sheridan Press, the Circle M Ranch in Wyoming, and the Dani property in the same year, which he also named the Circle M Ranch.
+He raised horses in Wyoming that he raced at Hialeah in Florida.

+Radio personality John Nesbitt bought the ranch in 1942 and he moved his family to the ranch in 1947.
+It was later owned by the Smart brothers of King City.
+The Benedictine Order of Camaldolese monks acquired part of the Lucia Ranch property, now known as the Circle M ranch, in 1958.

+Vows

+Upon committing to live as a hermit, a monk must commit to the vows of poverty, chastity, obedience, and stability.

-Daily life
+Hermitage life

 A dozen monks live and work at the hermitage.
-Each monk lives in a small cottage, called a "cell," which is divided from its neighbors by a high wall, and includes a small garden.
-Labors include a guest ministry, retreats, a bakery, a book store, cooking and writing.
+Each monk lives in a small cottage, called a "cell," which is divided from its neighbors by a high wall and includes a small garden.
+Labors include a guest ministry, retreats, a bakery, a book store, cooking, and writing.

-In July 2013, Father Cyprian Consiglio, O.S.B.
-Cam., was elected as the new prior of the hermitage.
+In January 2024, Ignatius M. Tully was elected prior of the hermitage.

-Food products

-The hermitage produces and ships its own fruitcake, date-nut cake based, and granola on a recipe developed by the monks.
-The proceeds help to support the hermitage.

-Retreats

-Retreatants are welcome and over 150,000 people have made retreats at the hermitage.
-Rooms for men and women are available as well as separate hermitages for longer retreats.
-Normally all retreats are silent and non-directed.

-Location

-The hermitage is located in the Santa Lucia Range, along the Pacific Coast Highway (Highway 1), three-quarters of a mile south of the Lucia Lodge.
-It is situated between San Luis Obispo (85 miles to the south) and Monterey (55 miles to the north).
-The entrance to the property is marked by a sign with a large, wooden Benedictine cross.

 Expansion

-New Camaldoli has founded two daughter communities, Incarnation Monastery in Berkeley, California, near the GTU, north of U.C.
-Berkeley in 1979 and the Monastery of the Risen Christ in San Luis Obispo, California in 2014.
+New Camaldoli has founded two daughter communities, Incarnation Monastery in Berkeley, California, near the Graduate Theological Union, in 1979 and the Monastery of the Risen Christ in San Luis Obispo, California, in 2014.

 St. Romuald’s brief rule

 Sit in your cell as in paradise.

 Put the whole world behind you and forget it.
 Watch your thoughts like a good fisherman watching for fish.
 The path you must follow is in the Psalms—never leave it.
 If you have just come to the monastery, and in spite of your good will you cannot accomplish what you want, take every opportunity you can to sing the Psalms in your heart and to understand them with your mind.
 And if your mind wanders as you read, do not give up; hurry back and apply your mind to the words once more.
 Realize above all that you are in God's presence, and stand there with the attitude of one who stands before the emperor.
 Empty yourself completely and sit waiting, content with the grace of God, like the chick who tastes nothing and eats nothing but what his mother brings him.